Task Force on Process Mining

 The IEEE Task Force on Process Mining (TFPM) is a non-commercial association for process mining.
 The IEEE (Institute of Electrical and Electronics Engineers) Task Force on Process Mining was established in October 2009 as part of the IEEE Computational Intelligence Society at the Eindhoven University of Technology.

 The task force is supported by over 80 organizations and has around 750 members.
 The main goal of the task force is to promote the research, development, education, and understanding of process mining.

-Goals

-The goals of the Task Force on Process Mining include: